slothsoft/parkitect-blueprint-investigator/README.md

 the data differed between these two, so that leaves us with a dynamic format.

-Since [Step6PrintData](/src/main/java/de/slothsoft/parkitect/blueprint/investigator/Step6PrintData.java) gave me the option to get a bit stream, I searched that stream for the blueprint name and creator name again, in UTF-8 and ASCII, and I came back empty handed.
+Since [Step6PrintData](/src/main/java/de/slothsoft/parkitect/blueprint/investigator/Step6PrintData.java) gave me the option to get a bit stream, I searched that stream for the blueprint name and creator name again, in UTF-8 and ASCII and I came back empty handed, even when I searched in all permutations of the color components again.

 Well, not entirely empty handed - I realized I had made a mistake.
 The first six bytes, which I thought was P because it's 50 were wrong.
 Because P is 50 in hexadecimal, so it's 80 decimal and 1010000.
 So back to the drawing board.
 Sadly, at this point I'm all out of ideas.